BushLife - Hunting Safety Hero 1920x1080

 Hunting garments

-Whatever the hunt, proper hunting gear and clothing will bring you that much closer to success.
+Whatever the game species, proper hunting gear and clothing will bring you that much closer to success.
 Let us start with your clothing – what should I wear?
-You can pretty much wear whatever you want as long as it is comfortable, breathable and will keep you warm and dry, but before you go and put on your choice of clothing, consider what you are hunting.
+You can pretty much wear whatever you want as long as it is comfortable, breathable and will keep you warm and dry, but before you go and put on your choice of clothing, consider what wild game you are hunting.

-For many hunters, wearing camouflage makes it easier to avoid wearing the wrong colour.
+For many hunters, wearing camouflage during the hunting season makes it easier to avoid wearing the wrong colour.
 The camo colours and patterns help you blend in with your surroundings, allowing your prey to come in closer.

 Is it Necessary for You to Wear Camouflage?